DevDegree/eng-intern-challenge/README.md

 # Eng Intern Challenge Fall - Winter 2025

+Assumptions:
+I followed the provided screenshot of the braille symbols and did not touch the failing translator.test.py file as per the requirements.
+I used python3 to complete the braille translator

 ## Braille Translator
 In this coding challenge you will create a terminal / command-line application that can translate Braille to English and vice versa.